APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Villamin-Wood-and-Iron-Works-Systsem-Part-3.md

 : The procurement plan will emphasize the commitment to continuous improvement as an integral part of the procurement lifecycle, ensuring that the organization remains adaptive, responsive, and proactive in meeting evolving needs and achieving excellence.

-==6.10.4.
-Cost Determination==
+==Cost Determination==

-<p> Villamin Wood and Iron Works Online System’s cost determination is a critical aspect of the procurement process, ensuring that the organization obtains goods or services at the most favorable price while maintaining quality and meeting requirements.
-When calculating the project's overall cost, it is important to take project management, development, integration, procurement, training, maintenance and support, contingency, and operating expenses into account. </p>
+<p> Villamin Wood and Iron Works System’s cost determination is a critical aspect of the procurement process, ensuring that the organization obtains goods or services at the most favorable price while maintaining quality and meeting requirements.  </p>

-<p> Project management-related expenses for personnel, hardware, and software are all included.
-While integration costs cover the price of integrating the system with other programs or third-party applications, development costs cover the cost of creating software, hardware, testing, and quality assurance.
-The price of purchasing the necessary tools, software, and services to design and put the system into use is included in the procurement costs.
+<p>While integration costs cover the price of integrating the system with a subscription, development costs cover the cost of creating software, hardware, testing, and quality assurance.
 The costs associated with training personnel to use the system effectively are also covered. </p>

-<p> This includes conducting thorough cost analysis, considering the total cost of ownership, conducting market research and benchmarking, engaging in effective cost negotiation, and maintaining cost transparency and documentation.
+<p>This includes conducting thorough cost analysis and maintaining cost transparency and documentation.
 By employing these strategies, the procurement team can make informed decisions, optimize cost savings, and achieve value for money while procuring goods and services that meet the organization's needs and quality standards. </p>

-<p> Overall, the procurement management plan's cost determination section will have a crucial role in ensuring the complete success of Villamin Wood and Iron Works Online System project within the given budget constraints. </p>
+<p>Overall, the procurement management plan's cost determination section will have a crucial role in ensuring the complete success of Villamin Wood and Iron Works System project within the given budget constraints.</p>

 ==Procurement Constraints==
 <p> Procurement constraints are inherent limitations and factors that can influence the procurement process and pose challenges to achieving procurement objectives.
 The following constraints are considered in Villamin Wood and Iron Works Online System project’s procurement process: </p>

 # <b>Budget constraint: </b> The project was given limited financial resources by the client.
 This requires careful budget planning and cost optimization strategies to ensure procurement objectives are met within the allocated budget.